open-horizon/open-horizon.github.io/docs/secrets/index.md

 4. Usage: Services access secrets through [mounted files](https://github.com/open-horizon/examples/blob/master/edge/services/helloSecretWorld/CreateService.md#using-secrets-in-the-service-code)
 5. Updates: Secrets can be updated without service redeployment
 6. Deletion: Secrets can be removed when no longer needed

+### Format of secret in service
+- **json**: Mounted in service as a json file with a key and value.
+This is the default.
+- **value only**: Mounted in service in a file with only the value if `format:value_only` is used in service definition.

 ## Quick start
 {: #quick_start}